 Although not required, a student has the option of declaring a major and minor(s) or a double major.
 In the case of a double major, a student must declare a primary major which will determine the degree awarded, and complete requirements for both majors.
 Students with double majors must complete the senior capstone experience in each major.
-See Policies under Requirements for Graduation on page 24.
+See Policies under Requirements for Graduation on page 19.

 Decisions for course prerequisites are made by department and school faculty who initiate course proposals.
 These are evaluated and confirmed by the Curriculum Council.
 Recommendations from the Curriculum Council are taken to Faculty Assembly through Faculty Senate for discussion and approval.
 Prerequisites are enforced by the Academic Services Office through the student online registration system that blocks an enrollment if a prerequisite has not been met.
 A registration override of a prerequisite can occur only with the approval of the student's academic advisor and permission from the course instructor and/or department chair/school director.
+Completion of a Course Enrollment Authorization Form, available online, is required.
+Forms must be submitted to the Academic Services Office for approval.